joelhawksley/identity/components/slides.md

 ---

+^ So you know how long the Jeopardy theme song is?

-^
+^ It's 30 seconds.

-- So you know when you’re at an event and they have a minute of silence?
-- Imagine that, every time you make a change.
+^ So imagine listening to it twice, every time you run a set of ten tests.

-- DRAMATIC PAUSE
-- Ok, you get the point
-- When your view tests take six seconds per test case, that might make you write less tests
+^ When your view tests take six seconds per test case, that might make you write less tests

-- That's not good for anyone
+^ That's not good for anyone

 ---